 - Developing Acceptance.
 The parties begin to accept the fact that a divorce is occurring.
 Each individual, on their own time, begins to regain a sense of self by recreating a plan for the future.

 - Completing the Legal Process.
 This parties begin to fall into a routine of their new roles and responsibilities.
 They move past blame and anger and find a new beginning.

-Fortunately, with the guidance of one of our highly skilled and experienced attorneys, you do not have to take this path alone.
-For any questions, please reach out to us at Simpson Legal Group, LLC (712) 256-9899.
+Fortunately, with the guidance of one of our highly skilled and experienced family law attorneys, you do not have to take this path alone.
+For any questions, please reach out to us at Simpson Legal Group, LLC in Council Bluffs, IA, at (712) 256-9899.